 Since there is no direct access to this site in the J.C.
 Boyle bypass reach, a rock expansion technique, using a commercially available and non-hazardous material is proposed to fracture the boulders to manageable size pieces.
 This will eliminate the need for constructing a road and disturbing the hillside for equipment access.
 Once reduced to proper size, the rock will be removed by either a winch and snatchblock rigging system or a helicopter.
 Placement of the resulting rock will be performed in consultation with the regulatory agencies and it is intended to retain the upstream pool feature that now exists upstream of the bypass barrier location.
 All proposed work will be performed during agency-approved in-water work periods.
-Since this project also crosses BLM roads, this action was included in the BLM scoping letter and Environmental Assessment mentioned above for Interim Measure 7.
+This project was included in the BLM's FONSI and plans are underway to perform the work during the gravel placement work being undertaken this year pursuant to Interim Measure No. 7.